RayRuizhiLiao/mimic_cxr_edema/README.md

 Pulmonary edema severity grades based on the [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) dataset.

 # Overview
 This repo contains 3 metadata files that consist of pulmonary edema severity grades extracted from the MIMIC-CXR dataset through different means.
-The metadata files have subject ID, study ID, DICOM ID, and the numerical grades of pulmonary edema severity.
+The metadata files have subject IDs, study IDs, DICOM IDs, and the numerical grades of pulmonary edema severity.
 The IDs listed in this repo have the same mapping structure as in [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/).

 - **Regular expression labeling from radiology reports.**